Dewb/ndi-mod/README.md

 ## why ndi / why not ndi?

 NDI is fast, and supports easy discovery of stream sources.
-Support for NDI is built in or available via plugin in several popular streaming and video art tools like [OBS Studio](https://obsproject.com/), [Resolume](https://resolume.com/), [Touch Designer](https://derivative.ca/UserGuide/NDI), and [Max/MSP/Jitter](https://github.com/pixsper/jit.ndi).
+Support for discovering and receiving NDI streams is built in or available via plugin in several popular streaming and video art tools like [OBS Studio](https://obsproject.com/), [Resolume](https://resolume.com/), [Touch Designer](https://derivative.ca/UserGuide/NDI), and [Max/MSP/Jitter](https://github.com/pixsper/jit.ndi).